l1zhuo/EmailGenerator/README.md

 5. Need to consider “Our Truck” deliveries, right now it shows “0 packing slip, 0 photo, 0 packages”
 6. Freight: missing place to include “BOL”

+---

+## Change addressed on 7/2/2024

+1. Considered payment receipt
+2. Added a space before Should